BenjaminBoshoer/minihook-rs/README.md

 - **Payload module**
     - ✅ Create a simple function that can be exported
-    - Once the exported function is called, extract the IAT of the process
+    - ✅ Get PE base address by calling GetModuleHandleExA
-    - Located the target function in memory
+    - ✅ Iterate over imported modules
-    - Perform the hook - Swap function addresses
+    - Find the target function in the correct imported module
 - **Injector module**
     - Allocate memory in address space of target process
     - Copy the name of DLL into the allocated memory space